RockAfeller2013/cbcrapiddemo/README.md

 - Caldera Container
 - Kali Container (WIP) and Exploit
 - Container Firewall rules to block all traffic to local network and only allow access to Carbon Black Cloud IPs
+- Apache Guacamole (WIP)

+-     Limitations: Copy and Paste is diffcult to do, Docker isn't really suitable for User GUI access.

+[youtube demo link]

 # Network Diagram